Developer Guide

 Test case:

-followed byedit 1 n/xyz
+edit 1 n/xyzfollowed byedit 1 n/xyz

 Expected: Error message is shown.
 First friend’s name is not updated to xyz.
 First friend’s name remains unchanged. -